Skip to main content

 • Change any settings.

-• Modify application or organization-level configuration.
+• Modify application or organisation-level configuration.

-Guests only see as much application or organizational information as is required to access the environment they are invited to.
+Guests only see as much application or organisational information as is required to access the environment they are invited to.
 This security group is useful for external collaborators, auditors, or stakeholders who need insight but no write access.

 Addon Administrators